Yujianyuan/Exp-BLIP/README.md

 ```

 ## 🤝 Acknowledgement
 This work is supported by National Natural Science Foundation of China (No. 62176248).
 We also thank ICT computing platform for providing GPUs.
-We thank salesforce sharing the code of BLIP-2 via [LAVIS](https://github.com/salesforce/LAVIS).
+We thank Salesforce Research sharing the code of BLIP-2 via [LAVIS](https://github.com/salesforce/LAVIS).
 Our codes are based on LAVIS.